 There is this idea that stopping to eat at a certain time will somehow lead to more fat loss.
 Still, there isn’t any data supporting this myth.
 Your body doesn’t care much about when you feed it, it only cares about energy balance.
 So yes, you can eat late at night and still loose weight, as long as you stay in a calorie deficit over the long term.

-For most people the simple rule can combat this habit, helping tremendously with weight loss.
-Nothing magical, but a nice little trick, if you are guilty of snacking at night.
+For most people this simple rule can combat this habit, helping tremendously with weight loss.
+Nothing magical, but a nice little trick if you are guilty of snacking at night.

 Clean eating, paleo, and veganism

 If done properly, clean eating, paleo, veganism and other similar diet types can improve health and body composition.
 But not necessarily by some “special” benefit those diets often claim to have, they just more or less directly limit the amount of junk food available.
 I’ve already mentioned the downsides of ultra-processed, high calorie foods above and if you want to learn more about it, read this article.
 Long story short: they are almost devoid of micronutrients, are highly palatable, low in protein and fiber and therefore cause overconsumption of calories.

 Also, those diets force you to cook, which is incredibly important!
 Where would mankind be without learning how to cook?
 Cooking a meal and celebrating eating it together is a deeply ingrained ritual, nowadays on the verge of extinction, considering the common practice of getting some junk food and mindlessly devouring it while watching Netflix.